martin-sicho/genui-docker/README.md

 # About

 The files in this repository are used to build and deploy the GenUI platform using Docker images.
-In total, we define four Docker images for GenUI:
+In total, we define five Docker images for GenUI:

- 1. *genui-base* -- A base image that contains the Python backend and all its dependencies.
+ 1. *genui-base* -- A base image that contains all dependencies of the [Python backend](https://github.com/martin-sicho/genui).
 It is used to derive all the other images below.
-On its own this image can be used to deploy just the backend application without the frontend GUI.
-There is currently no Docker Compose file for this setup, but it could be achieved by simplification of [`docker-compose-main.yml`](./docker-compose-main.yml).
+It should only be necessary to rebuild this image if the dependencies of the backend change.
+ 1. *genui-base-cuda* -- This base image is derived from *genui-base* and contains the CUDA Toolkit in addition (see *[The NVIDIA CUDA Base Image](#The NVIDIA CUDA Base Image)*).
+Like in the case of *genui-base*, you do not have to rebuild this image if the dependencies of the backend application did not change.
- 2. *genui-main* -- This image is derived from *genui-base* and adds the GenUI frontend GUI.
-Therefore, this image contains the complete GenUI web application.
+ 2. *genui-main* -- This image is derived from *genui-base* and adds [GenUI frontend GUI](https://github.com/martin-sicho/genui-gui) and also the source code for the Python backend.
+Therefore, this image contains the complete GenUI web application and its source code.
 It can be deployed as a service through the [`docker-compose-main.yml`](./docker-compose-main.yml) file, which also handles deployment of the PostgeSQL database and Redis message queue.
- 3. *genui-worker* -- An image intended to be deployed as a worker consuming Celery tasks submitted to the Redis message queue.
-At least one worker node consuming tasks from all queues must be deployed in order for the application to function.
+ 3. *genui-worker* -- Image intended to be deployed as a worker consuming Celery tasks submitted to the Redis message queue.
+At least one worker node consuming tasks from all queues must be deployed in order for the main application to fully function.
 Worker nodes can be deployed on the same host as the main application (see *[Single Machine Deployment](#Single Machine Deployment)*) or they can be setup in multiple copies spanning over an infrastructure of computers (see *[Distributed Deployment](#Distributed Deployment)*).
+It is also based on *genui-base*.
- 4. *genui-gpuworker* --  An extended *genui-worker* image with access to one or more NVIDIA GPUs on the host system.
+ 4. *genui-gpuworker* --  This worker image can be configured to access one or more NVIDIA GPUs on the host system.
+It is based on *genui-base-cuda*.

 # Setting up Your Host